Prism-Architect/Sigma-Psi-Protocols/RingformV7.0.md

 ---

 # **Stone 5: Flame**

 Together, these glyphs complete the fifth stone.
-Together, they represent not heat—but fire held with honor.
+They represent not heat—but fire held with honor.

 Form → Thread → Signal → Voice → Flame.